abstractsun/braindump/README.md

 - [Fossil](https://fossil-scm.org/) - It's a code forge, issue tracker, wiki, forum, and more, in a single sub-10 megabyte executable.
 Trivial to back up and sync.
 Customizable if you know a bit of HTML/SQL.
 - [Krita](https://krita.org/) - Drawing/painting program.
 Especially satisfying with a drawing tablet/touch interface.
 - [Markdeep](https://casual-effects.com/markdeep/) - Turn a markdown file into a webpage by just downloading a script and adding a js include to it at the bottom of your file.
 Lots of bells and whistles.
-- To be honest, I still use instant messaging on occasion, or a graphical text editor.
+- To be honest, I still use email or instant messaging on occasion, or a graphical text editor.
 It's more convenient in certain situations.

 A grad student I used to work with once said to me, "Keep a Gedankenlog."
 I still think about that.